Flintlock (band): After Flintlock

 The four studio albums released by Flintlock between 1975 and 1979 were re-released as a box set in 2022.
 An accompanying booklet brought the story of the band and the subsequent careers of its members up to date.

 Mike Holoway released a couple of solo singles for Bell Records during 1981.
 He then concentrated upon his acting career and had a long career in musical theatre, including spells as Joseph in Joseph and the Amazing Technicolor Dreamcoat in London's West End.
 In early 2018, Holoway announced the impending release of a new 13-track album.
 The lead single, "Tides of Love", was released on 9 February 2018.
-He has also collaborated with Bernie Taupin and co-written several hit songs for Tiffany, Sonia, Cyndi Lauper and Madonna.

 Derek Pascoe moved to Australia and played saxophone in various jazz/experimental projects, as well as teaching.
 He was described as being "among the leading free improvisers in Adelaide" by the Australian Music Centre.
 His daughter Sara (born 1981) is a comedian and actor.

 John Summerton went on to play guitar and sing for The Rubettes until at least September 2020, then Gerry's Pacemakers (2022), and subsequently joined Herman's Hermits as vocalist and guitarist, where he remains as of July 2024.

 Jamie Stone in 2022 was heading a global cyber-security company, while Bill Rice was working in IT.

 Jimmy Edwards died on 13 January 2015, aged 65.